 The key word here is 轮 lún.
 When acting as a verb, 轮 means something like "revolve; come around; take turns."
 The phrase "这回该轮着我了，'呕?!'" may be translated as "It was my turn to say, 'Oh?!'"
 This interpretation is reinforced by Lao She's reuse of the interjection 呕 òu/ǒu for both Mr. Breeches and the narrator.

-Unfortunately, at this point in his translation, Blishen completely misses the mark.
+At this point, Blishen completely misses the mark.
 He gives the same phrase, “这回该轮着我了，‘呕?!’”, as “I lost this time.
 ‘Huh?’”
 While 轮 does appear in terms related to turns or rounds of a game, I know of no sense in which 轮 itself can be used to describe loss.
-Even if there were such a specialized verbal use of that word, it would certainly be a less likely interpretation than the obvious one: “轮着我了” or the equivalent “轮到我了” are well-known phrases roughly meaning “it’s my turn" or "it came around to me."
+Even if there were such a specialized verbal use of that word, it would certainly be a less likely interpretation than the obvious one: “轮着我了” (or “轮到我了”) are well-known phrases roughly meaning “it’s my turn" or "it came around to me."
 (I'm afraid I must also reject with Blishen's decision to translate Mr. Breeches' interjection as "uh" and the narrator’s as “huh,” which ruins the parallelism of the repetition, that choice also overlooks said parallelism's reinforcement of how "it's my turn" should be translated.)

 Moving linearly, the next problem to address ought to be Blishen's translation of the phrase "上面的雷声响亮," but as the translation error there particularly vexes me, I'll leave it for the end of this essay.
 Instead, the next section of interest is an exchange between Mr. Breeches and the porter which focuses on tea.
 Here Blishen not only omits one instance of "茶房!", but also omits the entire next line: "茶房的眉毛直往下落毛。" Given how frequently the titular character yells "茶房!", I can forgive its omission, but it does mean losing the setup for the next line -- which Blishen also omits.
 For that omission, I have no explanation, and the cutting of this line is particularly strange when recalling Blishen's own introduction: "I gained the impression that the author had carefully weighed every single word for effect."